emadunan/amen24/README.md

 # Amen24
 Amen24 is a free non-profitable project to introduce bible content for all.

+🛠️ See [maintenance-commands.md](./documentation/maintenance-commands.md) for DB backups and Nginx configuration during maintenance.

 ## Setup development environment

 #### Show the git branch with colours in Bash prompt